railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing.rst

    *List of Manufacturing Orders*

-You will see the Manufacturing order for `LP-Kit` and one for `LAP-CUS-Laptop Customized` because it depends on an intermediate product.
+You will see the Manufacturing order for `LP-Kit` and one for `[LAP-CUS] Laptop Customized` because it depends on an intermediate product.
 Return to the Manufacturing order for `LP-Kit` and click it.
 If there are several of them, select the one corresponding to your order using the source document that contains your order number (in this example ``SO010`` ).

 .. figure:: images/mrp_production_form_new.png
    :scale: 60